-Federal Regulation Areas of Compliance in State Standards Remediation Required Projected Completion Date The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
+Federal Regulation Areas of Compliance in State Standards Remediation Required Completion Date The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
 The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board.
-IDDW providers are licensed as Behavioral Health Centers, under 64CSR11 of the State Rules [noncompliant], and the individual's needs and preferences are an integral part of the treatment plan (64CSR11.7.3. a) Setting options are not required to be documented in the personcentered service plan/treatment plan.
+42 CFR 441.301(c) (4)(ii) IDDW providers are licensed as Behavioral Health Centers, under 64CSR11 of the State Rules [non- compliant], and the individual's needs and preferences are an integral part of the treatment plan (64CSR11.7.3. a) Setting options are not required to be documented in the person- centered service plan/treatment plan.
 Resources and a budget, including residential provisions are included in the Treatment plans.
+Specialized Family Care Homes are a part of the IDD Waiver program.
 Implement new Home and Community-Based Services Administration rule that describes the characteristics required of all settings in which HCBS are provided and requires that individuals have the choice of setting(s) and select a setting from among options including non-disability specific settings, including residential settings, based on resources available.
 (1/1/2019) Implement the HCBS setting evaluation tool designed to conduct setting reviews of providers of HCBS, including prompts for ensuring HCBS are provided in settings that individuals have chosen, including residential settings, and that the options are documented.
 (6/1/2016) Modify 64CSR11 of the State Rule to include that setting options discussed are included in the individual treatment plan.
 Clarify that 'treatment plan' as used in 64CSR11 and 'person-centered plan' are synonymous terms.
 (9/30/2018) 1/1/2019 An individual's essential personal rights of privacy, dignity, respect, and freedom from coercion and restraint are protected.
-Annual review of the rights of individuals is required for all providers of HCBS and is provided to all individuals receiving HCBS.
-The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Implement new Home and Community-Based Services Administration rule that describes the characteristics required of all settings in which HCBS are provided and requires that individuals' rights of 1/1/2019
+42 CFR 441.301(c) (4)(iii) Annual review of the rights of individuals is required for all providers of HCBS and is provided to all individuals receiving HCBS.
+The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Implement new Home and Community-Based Services Administration rule that describes the characteristics required of all settings in which HCBS are provided and requires that individuals' rights of privacy, dignity, respect, 1/1/2019